afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 **Summary**

 - By now, you should have a much better understanding of **feature detection**, **description**, and **matching**.
-- These three steps are required to use features for various self-driving applications, such as **visual odometry and object detection**.
+- These 3 steps are required to use features for various self-driving applications, such as **visual odometry and object detection**.
 - Our brute force matcher is pretty deep, but still `far from perfect`.
 - We really need precise results to create safe and reliable self-driving car perception.